dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 For a detailed overview of Gravsearch, see [Gravsearch: Transforming SPARQL to query humanities data](https://doi.org/10.3233/SW-200386).

-## Gravsearch Package

-The classes that process Gravsearch queries and results can be found in `org.knora.webapi.messages.util.search.gravsearch`.

 ## Type Inspection

 The code that converts Gravsearch queries into SPARQL queries, and processes the query results, needs to know the